jarlold/scripts_folder/README.md

 ### Introduction
 These are some scripts I "wrote".
-I keep them in ~/Scripts (which I add to my path) Some of these are just wrappers to other commands I found counter-intuitive, or for fairly intuitive commands that have crazy long `man` pages.
+I keep them in ~/Scripts (which I add to my path).
+Some of these are just wrappers to other commands I found counter-intuitive, or for fairly intuitive commands that have crazy long `man` pages.